What is Non-Fleet Commercial Auto Insurance Policy?

 This covers what’s not covered by your standard policy.
 Aside from towing, minor roadside repairs and jumpstarts are included, and these can come in handy especially when you’re always traveling long distances.

 Not everyone is fortunate enough to be able to just go on with life as usual after an accident.
 When you’re out on the road, you’re out there for a purpose and an accident impedes you from completing your task.
 If the accident is bad enough that your vehicle needs to be towed and you end up needing to rent a car, this coverage pays for car rentals should the need arise after an accident–up to the policy limit.

-Hired and non-owned liability.
-Businesses don’t always own every single vehicle being used in its operations.
+Businesses don’t always own every single vehicle being used in their operations.
 In situations where you have an employee who uses his own vehicle to transport clients, for example, from the head office to manufacturing sites, or you only lease the trucks you use for deliveries, this coverage provides protection for your business and your employee in the event an accident occurs.
 Remember, personal auto insurances generally won’t cover accidents where the vehicle was being used for business purposes.

 Subject to a chosen deductible, this coverage helps a business shoulder costs due to physical damages (comprehensive and collision damages) to rented or leased vehicles being used for business purposes.

 Sometimes, an accident results in the total loss of a vehicle.
 If this happens and there is still an unpaid loan or lease amount, this coverage will help pay for the difference between the unpaid amount and the actual cash value of the vehicle.

 In the event of a total loss, your vehicle will be replaced with a new one or a vehicle with comparable value.
 Gap coverage is also available for any amount owed that is more than your vehicle’s actual cash value.